 WWF is working to conserve the world's forests in several ways.
-For example, we promote responsible forest management, influence policies that safeguard these majestic, wooded places, and support the creation of protected and conserved areas to keep forests healthy for people and nature.
+For example, we promote responsible forest management and influence policies and funding programs that protect these majestic wooded areas and create forested-parks.
 We ensure forests are properly managed by working with a variety of partners, including companies that make forest products, consumers who buy those products, and governments that create forest policies.

-The majority of WWF's work focuses on tropical rain forests, the most biologically diverse and complex forests on the planet, and temperate regions abroad and in the United States, such as forests in the Southeast US.
+The majority of WWF's work focuses on tropical rain forests, which are the most biologically diverse and complex forests on the planet and on temperate regions abroad and in the United States, such as forests in the Southeast US.

-Click here to read more about WWF's Forest Initiatives.
+Click here to read more about WWF's forest initiatives.

-© WWF-Peru / Enrique Castro-Mendivil
+© WWF-Peru / Enrique Castro-mendivil